K means Clustering – Introduction

 m = (m*(n-1)+x)/n

-where m is the mean value for a feature, n is the number of items in the cluster and x is the feature value for the added item.
+where m is the mean value for a feature, n is the number of items in the cluster, and x is the feature value for the added item.
 We do the above for each feature to get the new mean.

-Now we need to write a function to classify an item to a group/cluster.
+Now we need to write a function to classify an item into a group/cluster.
 For the given item, we will find its similarity to each mean, and we will classify the item to the closest one.

 To actually find the means, we will loop through all the items, classify them to their nearest cluster and update the cluster’s mean.
-We will repeat the process for some fixed number of iterations.
+We will repeat the process for a fixed number of iterations.
 If between two iterations no item changes classification, we stop the process as the algorithm has found the optimal solution.

 The below function takes as input k (the number of desired clusters), the items and the number of maximum iterations, and returns the means and the clusters.
 The classification of an item is stored in the array belongsTo and the number of items in a cluster is stored in clusterSizes.

-Finally we want to find the clusters, given the means.
+Finally, we want to find the clusters, given the means.
 We will iterate through all the items and we will classify each item to its closest cluster.

 The other popularly used similarity measures are:-

-1. Cosine distance: It determines the cosine of the angle between the point vectors of the two points in the n dimensional space
+1. Cosine distance: It determines the cosine of the angle between the point vectors of the two points in the n-dimensional space

-2. Manhattan distance: It computes the sum of the absolute differences between the co-ordinates of the two data points.
+2. Manhattan distance: It computes the sum of the absolute differences between the coordinates of the two data points.

 You can find the entire code on my GitHub, along with a sample data set and a plotting function.
 Thanks for reading.

 This article is contributed by Antonis Maronikolakis.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.